Vindair/CP317-W2018-G3/README.md

     * User: postgres
     * Password: postgres
     * Port: 5432
   * Ensure `python` and `pip` are installed (or the appropriate python 3.X and python3-pip for your platform).
 From the project directory, run `pip install -r requirements.txt`.
-Windows users need to put python and python/scripts path to the path of system variables.
+Windows users need to put python and python/scripts path to the path of system variables before using python and pip in command line.
+  * Check migrations with `python manage.py makemigrations --settings=subby_project.settings.development` first.
-  * Ensure that migrations have been performed; run `python manage.py migrate --settings=subby_project.settings.development`
+  * Ensure that migrations have been performed; run `python manage.py migrate --settings=subby_project.settings.development`.
   * From the project directory, run `python manage.py runserver --settings=subby_project.settings.development`.
-Subby will be running at `http://localhost:8000`
+Subby will be running at `http://127.0.0.1:8000`. 'localhost:8000' will be rejected by recaptcha.
   * To create a super user run `python manage.py createsuperuser --settings=subby_project.settings.development`.
 You will now be able to login using the info you enter.

 #### Testing